 - How many sessions do you think it will take to achieve my desired result?

 - Do you do preparation and integration services as well?
 (In our opinion, preparation and integration is non-negotiable, but it can be done with a different practitioner if needed)

-- Is your staff available outside of assisted therapy sessions in the case of emergency situations?
+- Is your staff available outside of therapy sessions in the case of emergency situations?

 - What safety and harm reduction practices do you have in place?

 - What are your payment terms and do you accept insurance?

 Legal Alternatives to Psychedelics

 Other legal options involve altered states of consciousness—without consuming any substances.
 Since being developed by Stanislav and Christina Grof in 1975, holotropic breathwork has taken the world by storm.

 Holotropic Breathwork was designed to provide the effects of MDMA, ayahuasca, psilocybin, and LSD through hyperventilation and music.